unstoppabledomains/dev-docs/d-websites/dwebsite-examples.md

 ---
-title: D-Website Examples
+title: D-Website Examples and Resources
 description: This page provides examples of decentralized websites and options for locating other d-websites through specialized IPFS search engines.
 ---

-# D-Website Examples
+# D-Website Examples and Resources

+Before browsing the decentralized web, make sure that you can [Resolve Unstoppable D-Websites](resolving-dwebsites-in-a-browser.md) in your preferred web browser.

+## Example D-Websites

 We have over 35,000 live decentralized websites.
 You can view all live d-websites on [ViewBlock.io](https://viewblock.io/unstoppable).
 Some examples you can check out include: